rohitbnrj2/Embodied-Agent/docs/usage/training.md

 bash scripts/run.sh cambrian/ml/trainer.py --train exp=<EXPERIMENT>
 ```

+`run.sh` isn't actually necessary, it just sets some default environment variables and is helpful as it's the same entrypoint for running on a cluster.
+You can also run the above command directly with `python cambrian/ml/trainer.py ...`.

 ```{tip}
 When invoked with bash, `run.sh` script will default to setting `MUJOCO_GL=egl`.
 Training should always be done with `MUJOCO_GL=egl` cause that runs with a headless implementation of OpenGL and is significantly faster.
 ```